Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

 - **Key Points**:
   - Blob Storage is ideal for unstructured data like images and videos
-  - Three tiers: Hot, Cool, and Archive for cost optimization
+  - Four tiers: Hot, Cool, Cold, and Archive for cost optimization
   - Global distribution with CDN integration
   - Built-in security with encryption and access controls
   - Automatic replication for high availability